Subjects taught in 2022 will be in one of three delivery modes: Dual-Delivery, Online or On Campus.

-Students will be exposed to a wide range of making techniques, developing skills in hand-tool usage and modern woodworking equipment.
-Melbourne makers will be invited to share their work and participate in critiques to progress the students work.
+F_Lab introduces students to consideration of materiality, anthropometrics and fabrication techniques.
+Students will be exposed to and demonstrate the capability to use a wide range of making techniques, including e.g. skills in hand-tool usage and modern woodworking equipment.

 Costs to Students: